-Investing and managing the Atlantic Salmon Endowment Fund in accordance with the Funding Agreement with the Government of Canada as represented by the Minister of Fisheries and Oceans.
+- Investing and managing the Atlantic Salmon Endowment Fund in accordance with the Funding Agreement with the Government of Canada as represented by the Minister of Fisheries and Oceans. - Identification of principal risks to the ASEF and the Foundation. - Ensuring fully transparent Foundation operations and management of the ASEF and the administration and funding of ASEF Ultimate Projects.